mozilla-services/autograph-edge/README.md

 The sample configuration file in this repository can get you started.

-Note that the token must be longer than 60 characters.
+Note that the client_token must be longer than 60 characters.
 You should use `openssl rand -hex 32` to generate it.